svx/gradle-quickstart/website/docs/index.md

 If you're new to Gradle, our beginner guides will introduce you to the basics:

-- [Creating Your First Gradle Project](./quick-start-guides/getting-started.md "Link to Getting Started Guide"): Step-by-step instructions to compile example code, and run your first build.
+- [Creating Your First Gradle Project](./quick-start-guides/getting-started.md "Link to Getting Started Guide"): Step-by-step instructions to compile example code, build and run your first application.

 ### For Intermediate Users